Bucket Toilets: How to Poop for Less

 The Camco portable camping toilet is also another fantastic bucket toilet.
 It works just like the Reliance luggable loo but is a little pricier.

-It is bright blue in color and probably that is why I ranked it in second position.
-I find blue too blight for a bucket toilet and blue is primarily used for portable water containers.
-Its maximum weight capacity is 300 pounds
+It is bright blue, which is probably why I ranked it second.
+Blue is too blight for a bucket toilet, and blue is primarily used for portable water containers.
+Its maximum weight capacity is 300 pounds.

 Best Bucket Toilet Seat

-If you already have a 5-gallon bucket, you can then choose to buy a seat only and not the whole toilet.
-You can however only buy a bucket toilet seat not any other toilet seat.
-Regular toilet seats cannot fit in a bucket toilets.
-Even round toilet seats.
+If you already have a 5-gallon bucket, you can choose to buy a seat only, not the whole toilet.
+However, you can only buy a bucket toilet seat, not any other one.
+Regular toilet seats, even round toilet seats, cannot fit in bucket toilets.

-Surprisingly enough, most bucket toilet seats costs as much or even more than bucket toilets themselves.
+Surprisingly, most bucket toilet seats cost as much or even more than bucket toilets.
 I honestly don’t understand the logic behind it.
-If you don’t feel like the seat alone is worth it you can go ahead and buy a complete toilet.
+If you don’t feel like the seat alone is worth it, you can go ahead and buy a complete toilet.

 Another problem with bucket toilet seats is that they don’t always snap on the bucket rim.
-Some don’t align well with bucket and hence keep falling off.
-The advantage of buying complete bucket toilets is that they are tested and the seat fits perfectly and snaps on the bucket rim.
+Some don’t align well with the bucket and keep falling off.
+The advantage of buying complete bucket toilets is that they are tested, and the seat fits perfectly and snaps on the bucket rim.

 Bucket Toilets for Residential Use